AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-56447-adding-same-product-to-cart-via-parallel-web-api-rest-requests-results-in-two-separate-items-in-the-cart.md

 ## Issue

-Adding same product to cart via parallel web API REST results requests, results in two separate items in the cart.
+Adding the same product to the cart via parallel web REST API requests results in two separate items in the cart.

 <u>Steps to reproduce</u>: